-You can effortlessly take control over your thoughts and guide them in the right direction.
-In this case, you can do so with awarness and positive thinking.
+You can effortlessly take control of your thoughts and guide them in the right direction.
+In this case, you can do so with awareness and positive thinking.

 Let go of all that.
 Come back to the present moment, and stay here.
 It’s where life happens, and where you don’t need to worry about anything.